 Dr Graeme Malcolm OBE’s academic pedigree runs through his innovation as an entrepreneur.
 He is the CEO of M Squared, an engineering company that brings laser solutions to academic and commercial applications.

-Dr Graeme’s story and success also led to a successful night at the Royal Bank of Scotland Great British Entrepreneur Awards ceremony in Edinburgh, where he scooped the ‘Innovation Entrepreneur of the Year’ award, as well as the national ‘Innovation’ award at the National Winners’ Evening held at Coutts in London.
+Dr Graeme’s story and success also led to a successful night at the Great British & Northern Irish Entrepreneur Awards ceremony in Edinburgh, where he scooped the ‘Innovation Entrepreneur of the Year’ award, as well as the national ‘Innovation’ award at the National Winners’ Evening held at Coutts in London.

 Winning the overall award for Scotland and Northern Ireland topped off another great year for the distinguished scientist and his firm that’s pioneering laser and photonics systems at a global level.